 Due to its off-set design, the space between the heatsink and the graphics card is increased.
 This is an impressive action taken by Noctua because above the first PCIe slot of the motherboard; there is a tiny M.2 socket that is hard to reach with the massive heat sinks of other high-end CPU coolers.

 Noctua has nailed it with this product.
 By providing high performance with a 220W TDP in deficient noise levels, the Noctua NH-D15S Chromax Black offers value at a great price.
 The higher TDP makes room for overclocking as well.
 Appearance-wise, it is one of the best-looking coolers on the market.
 The product has smooth edges and screams high-quality, which seals the deal and makes Noctua NH-D15S Chromax.Black the perfect candidate for the best overall CPU cooler for Ryzen 7 5800X3D.
+We also have an unboxing video of the Noctua NH-D15S, make sure to give it a look.

 Cooler Master Hyper 212 Black Edition